sgillen/fractal_rl/README.md

-# Shrinking Fractional Dimensions With Reinforcement Learning
+# Shrinking Fractional Dimensions With Reinforcement Learning For Fun and Profit.

 This repo contains code to accompany the CORL 2020 paper: Explicitly Encouraging Low Fractional Dimensional Trajectories Via Reinforcement Learning.
 The root directory contains the original manuscript as a pdf, a short video, and the source code to replicate the results found in the paper.